GValiente/butano/README.md

 the best you can do is to head over to the [issues page](https://github.com/GValiente/butano/issues), to the [gbadev.net forums](https://forum.gbadev.net) or to the [gbadev Discord server](https://discord.gg/ctGSNxRkg2).

+If you want to support Butano, [check this](https://gvaliente.github.io/butano/faq.html#faq_donate).

 ## Licenses